sirno/misosoup/README.md

 * --output
   * Use OUTPUT_FILE for output in yaml format.
 If it is not given, the results will be printed to stdout.
-* --base-medium
+* --media
   * Load media from MEDIA_FILE.
 The file should contain the description of the growth media that shall be tested.
 The file should contain a dictionary with all media that the community should be evaluated on.
-Each of the media needs to contain a dictionary of exchange reactions and there lower bound, (i.e. `R_EX_ac_e: -10` provides *acetate* to the communities).
+Each of the media needs to contain a dictionary of exchange reactions and there lower bound, (i.e.
+    `R_EX_ac_e: -10` provides *acetate* to the communities).
 The medium with id `base_medium` will be added to all media.
 * --strain
   * Indicates the focal STRAIN model id.
 If no strain is provided, `misosoup` computes minimal communities.